masc-ucsc/docs/docs/pyrope/04-variables.md

 * `valid`, `retry`: for elastic pipelines

 Attributes control fields like the default reset and clock signal.
 This allows to change the control inside procedures.
+Notice that this means that attributes are passed by reference.
+This is not a value copy, but a pass by reference.
+This is needed because when connecting things like a reset, we want to connect to the reset wire, not the current reset value.

 ```
 let counter = proc(en, width) {